 The gaming industry flourishes thanks to technological advancements in hardware, processing power, and visuals.

-So, what is encompassing occlusion?
+So, what is ambient occlusion?

 Table of ContentsShow